 - (1) E-mail submissions.
 Will not be accepted. - (2) Facsimile submissions (fax).
 Will not be accepted. - (3) Figures, graphs, images, and pictures.
 Should be of a size that is easily readable or viewable and may be landscape orientation. - (4) Font.
 Easy to read font (11-point minimum).
 Smaller type may be used in figures and tables but must be clearly legible. - (5) Line spacing.
 Single. - (6) Margins.
-One (1) inch top, bottom, left, and right.

-- (7) Paper copies.
+One (1) inch top, bottom, left, and right. - (7) Paper copies.
 Will not be accepted.
 All submissions must be made via www.grants.gov. - (8) Page layout.
 Portrait orientation only (except figures, graphs, and pictures (see Section IV.2.b.(3)). - (9) Page Limit.
 Forty (40) pages.

-Page limit includes: Cover page and table of contents (if included), Technical Proposal, figures, graphs, tables, images, pictures, and all other pages of an application, with the exception of the page limit exclusions listed below.
+Page limit includes: Cover page, Technical Proposal (with the exception of the Executive Summary), figures, graphs, tables, images, pictures, and all other pages of an application, with the exception of the page limit exclusions listed below.

-Page limit excludes: SF-424, Application for Federal Assistance; both copies of the SF-424A, Budget Information - Non-Construction Programs form; SF-424B, Assurances - Non-Construction Programs; SF-LLL, Disclosure of Lobbying Activities; CD-511, Certification Regarding Lobbying; budget tables and budget narratives; Letters of Commitment and/or Support; Indirect Cost Rate Agreement, and Resumes.
+Page limit excludes: Table of Contents, Executive Summary, SF-424, Application for Federal Assistance; both copies of the SF-424A, Budget Information - Non-Construction Programs form; SF-424B, Assurances - Non-Construction Programs; SF-LLL, Disclosure of Lobbying Activities; CD-511, Certification Regarding Lobbying; Table of Contents, budget tables and budget narratives; Letters of Commitment and/or Support; Indirect Cost Rate Agreement, and Resumes.